bm4cs/bencode.io/content/posts/2020-08-18-kubernetes.md

 - `kubectl create` has an `--save-config` option which will export the base configuration as YAML as store it in the YAML as an `metadata: Annotation`
 - `kubectl delete -f my-nginx-pod.yml`
 - YAML can be interactively edited with `kubectl edit` or patched with `kubectl patch`

+## Port forwarding

+After the pod is made, need to expose the pod externally in some way, so the outside world can get in.
+One option is simple port forwarding with `kubectl port-forward my-frontend-pod 8080:80` (8080 = external, 80 = internal)

+1. `kubectl run my-nginx --image=nginx:alpine`
+2. `kubectl get pods -o yaml`
+3. `kubectl port-forward my-nginx 8080:80 --address 0.0.0.0`

 ## Managing pods